 How many of us pay attention to the items we throw away throughout the day?
 Trash that goes in the garbage, not the recycling bin.
 For example, how many produce nets or twist ties get discarded after supermarket runs?
 How much waste (freezer bags and tubs, wrappers, and cartons) ends up in the garbage after a prepared meal?
 What about the plastic utensils, straws, and greasy bags left over from a visit to a fast food joint?

 According to Paul Brencick, senior public information officer of the Miramar Landfill in San Diego, the average resident creates 4.7 pounds of trash per day.
 Almost five pounds might not seem like much, but over the course of a year, it comes to 1,715.5 pounds.
 Could you imagine carrying that around with you?

-It’s not just the sea life that suffers, though — humans are affected, too.
-I wanted to keep researching and find out where the little trash I do create actually goes, so I set up a visit to the Miramar Landfill to learn more.
+I try to achieve a zero-waste lifestyle by reducing my trash on a daily basis.
+The amount of trash in the world is steadily outgrowing the number of people and, more rapidly, the marine life.
+It’s not just marine life that suffers, though — humans are affected, too.
+To find out where the little trash I create actually goes, I set up a visit to the Miramar Landfill to learn more.

 The Life Cycle of Trash

 Landfills are essentially trash graveyards where no one comes to pay their respects.
-The term we use to determine if we’re done with something is to throw it “away,” but where is that?
-Not many people are conscious of where “away” actually is and what happens to everything once it ends up there.
+When we discard something we consider trash, it’s common to say that we “throw it away,” but where is “away”?
+Thankfully, more people today are concerned about where the things they discard go and what happens to them when they get there.

-In the future, especially in a zero-waste city, living next to the dump won’t smell and won’t be a negative aspect to home ownership.
-Instead, it will be more of a sorting house for all recyclables and compostable materials — which do not give off any negative odor when done right.
+In the future, especially in a zero-waste city, living next to the dump won’t smell and won’t necessarily lower your home’s value.
+Because it won’t really be a dump; it will be more of a sorting house for all recyclable and compostable materials — which don’t emit negative odors when managed correctly.